Fabulously-Optimized/vanilla-installer-python/README.md

 **Requirements**: [Python](https://python.org) installed and access to a command line (Command Prompt, PowerShell, or Windows Terminal on Windows, Terminal on macOS, whatever your desktop environment provides on Linux (e.g. GNOME Terminal, Konsole, etc))

-**Downsides**: Requires you to go and install another program and you have to use a command line every time
+**Downsides**: Requires you to go and install another program and you have to use a command line every time, unless you make a shortcut.

 **Recommended for**: Linux users, anyone who already has Python >=3.8 installed